 - 1> Press the Macro button (above keypad)

 - 2> Press [Record]

-- 3> Press an empty grey Palette button, or an empty button in the Macro window on the screen.
+- 3> Press an empty Macro button on the panel, or an empty button in the Macro window on the screen.
 Recording starts.
 The Insert/Macro button flashes during recording.

 - 4> Press the sequence of buttons you want to record.

 - 5> Press Record Macro to finish recording.